mozilla/fxa/features/FxA-70-kpi-dashboards/README.md

 with the following core event-data columns:

 * **timestamp**:  UTC timestamp at which the event occurred, in milliseconds
-* **seqId**:  a unique id for a particular user interaction sequence spanning multiple events
+* **flowId**:  a unique id for a particular user interaction flow spanning multiple events
-* **seqTime**:  time in milliseconds between the beginning of the sequence and this event
+* **flowTime**:  time in milliseconds between the beginning of the flow and this event
 * **type**:  event type; see below
 * **uid**:  user id that generated the event, if known
 * **deviceId**:  device id that generated the event, if known